-Kaplan’s Tier 1 Insurance Broking course is for people who want a career as a general insurance broker.
+Kaplan Professional’s Tier 1 Insurance Broking course is for individuals who want a career as a general insurance broker.
 The course is designed to:

-The above 4 units of competency are awarded for the successful completion of the Tier 1 Insurance Broking: Generic Knowledge and Tier 1 Insurance Broking: Personal Advice.
-These units of competency form part of the FNS51215 Diploma of Insurance Broking.
+The 4 units of competency are awarded for the successful completion of the Tier 1 Insurance; 3 core and 1 electives.
+For information on the units of competency see the subject outlines in the Course Overview tab.